pingcap/blog/how_to_spin_up_an_htap_database_in_5_minutes_with_tidb_tispark.md

 <center> Grafana display of TiKV metrics </center>

-* Now go to TiDB-vision at [http://localhost:8010](http://localhost:8010) (TiDB-vision is a cluster visualization tool we built in-house to see data transfer and load-balancing inside your cluster).
+* Now go to TiDB-vision at [http://localhost:8010](http://localhost:8010) (TiDB-vision is a cluster visualization tool to see data transfer and load-balancing inside your cluster).

     * You can see a ring of 3 [TiKV](http://bit.ly/tikv_repo_publication) nodes.
 TiKV applies the Raft consensus protocol to provide strong consistency and high availability.
 Light grey blocks are empty spaces, dark grey blocks are Raft followers, and dark green blocks are Raft leaders.
 If you see flashing green bands, that represent communications between TiKV nodes.